 What is the Child and Family Centre?

-The Child and Family Centre is a new facility to help children and families during times of crisis and provide resources and support to ensure safe children in healthy families.
-It will be the first Centre of its kind in Calgary.
+This new facility will be the first of its kind in Calgary.
+It will help children and families during times of crisis and provide resources and support to ensure safe children in healthy families.

 Why do we need it?

-We need the new Centre because the number of families in crisis in our community is growing.
-These crises impact children — physically, mentally and emotionally — and can have a lasting impact on their brain development and overall well being.
+The number of families in crisis in our community is growing.
+Physical, mental and emotional crisis can have a lasting impact on their brain development and overall well-being.
 Keeping children safe while families address their issues can change these outcomes, help families stay together, and create brighter futures.

 Who will it help?